tomharrigan/voicewp/README.md

 ## To Do

--More caching is needed around the endpoint content
+- More caching is needed around the endpoint content

--News skill can become more useful by allowing category selection without any heavy lifting
+- News skill can become more useful by allowing category selection without any heavy lifting

--Utterance generation can be further flushed out along with more helpful guidance within the wp-admin context
+- Utterance generation can be further flushed out along with more helpful guidance within the wp-admin context